 Initiate World Cup ProtocolIn celebration of 10 years of Overwatch Esports, the Overwatch World Cup (OWWC) returns to the Anaheim Convention Center Arena at BlizzCon 2026.
 Since 2016, the OWWC has united heroes from around the world to crown a global champion.
 Will new legends rise, or will the reigning champions hold their ground?
 See how the road to Anaheim unfolds and meet your 2026 competing teams!

-In 2026, 30 teams will compete in the OWWC: 19 invited teams and 11 wildcard teams.
+In 2026, a total of 52 team will compete across the program, 30 teams will then compete in the main OWWC tournament: 19 invited teams and 11 wildcard teams.
 Invited teams were selected from the top 16 teams in 2023 and the 3 top performing teams in EMEA.
 The 11 wildcard teams will earn their place via Conference Cups, a new part of World Cup in 2026.
 It’s time to ready up, represent your team, and make history as the best OWWC team.
 Being part of the OWWC isn’t just about competing on the big stage, it’s about embracing the competitive spirit of the program and uplifting your fellow players.
 Even if your country/region doesn’t end up being part of the 30 selected, you will have the opportunity to participate in the program - read on to find out how!

 AMER